Carl Dixon: Career

 Despite ongoing injuries and the effects of severe head trauma, Dixon continues to perform as a musician and singer.
 Unbroken, his eighth solo album, was released in Europe and Asia by AOR Heaven and Rubicon Music.
 It was awarded number 22 in the top 30 Rock Albums of 2019 by the Melodic Rock website.
 Dixon has an increasing presence as an inspirational speaker sharing his comeback story and music at corporate and safety events.
 He is signed to Anthem Entertainment, Toronto, and The National Speakers Bureau, Canada.

 Personal

-Dixon is married to the screenwriter Helen Parker, an Australian.
+Dixon is married to film producer Helen Parker, an Australian.
 They met in Canada through mutual friends.
 He has two adult daughters and three adult stepchildren.